Acts of Treason | Betrayal Motivation | Traitor Archetypes

 - Even before what'd become known as the Red Wedding, Walder Frey and his family were derided.
 His family was looked down on for their comparative youth first, but it soon became justified with their pettiness, unwarranted ego and general unpleasantness.
 Though not a Complete Monster (at least not in the books), Walder Frey is perhaps the most hated man in Westeros due to said Red Wedding.
 Tywin only really tolerates him as an important figure in his ambitions, and is ready to throw him under the bus when needed.
 Robb and Catelyn utterly despise him for orchestrating their deaths, among other things.
 Roose is the closest thing he has to an ally in Westeros.

-- The entire House of Justice has sworn to punish Walder for the Red Wedding.
+- The entire House of Law and Justice has sworn to punish Walder for the Red Wedding.
 Being the guardian of Sacred Hospitality, Zeus is reserving a spot in Tartarus for what he's done.
 Proving himself an idiot, Walder Frey pointed out what a Hypocrite Zeus is: he turned his first wife into a fly to swallow to avert a prophecy their son would overthrow him yet that's more or less what his own hated father did, guarded oaths yet repeatedly breaks his vows to his wife, and is supposed to be a God of Order yet acts rash and contradictory.
 Though despicable and not unhypocritical himself, one cannot deny Frey cannot give good criticism if needed.
 Funnily enough, for all their friction Zeus and Hera love devising ironic punishments with each other.

 - He's not the only god to head a Nasty Party.
 Big Mom planned one as a means of assassinating the Vinsmokes.
 They're a lot less innocent than Walder's victims, which has only given Walder the smug misbelief nobody would've hated him if, say, House Bolton suffered the Red Wedding.
 Much as they don't like them, House Stark vehemently disagreed and stated nobody deserves guest right being broken, not even to get rid of the Boltons.
 Charlotte Linlin couldn't care about this banter, as she believes her and Frey's massive family could form a number of political marriages for each other's sake.